luldeezy/real-scraper/README.md

 Check how many pages are available and change the range needed

 Change file format to .csv to get spreadsheet view

+Run command in terminal        < scrapy crawl realtorspider -o results.json >      to get results (this is where you would change the file format)